mgernand/NHibernate.Logging/README.md

 NHibernate Logging Providers
 ============================
 The current version **5.3.10** is available as [NuGet package](http://nuget.org/packages/NHibernate.Logging/).
-This version is built against NHibernate 5.0.3 and Common.Logging 3.4.1.
+This version is built against NHibernate 5.3.10 and Common.Logging 3.4.1.

 Project Description
 -------------------
 NHibernate Logging Providers makes it possible to use your favourite logger with NHibernate.
 You no longer have to use log4net.
 The new NHibernate (since NH3) logging abstraction makes this possible.
-The provider is developed in C# using .NET 4.6.1.
+The provider is developed in C# for .NET 4.6.1.

 Available Logging Providers
 ---------------------------